megmcca/lammps/doc/src/fix_npt_cauchy.rst

    \exp \left(\mathrm{i} L_{\rm T\textrm{-}baro} \frac{\Delta t}{2} \right) \\
    &+ \mathcal{O} \left(\Delta t^3 \right)

-This factorization differs somewhat from that of Tuckerman et al, in that the barostat is only updated at the outermost rRESPA level, whereas Tuckerman's factorization requires splitting the pressure into pieces corresponding to the forces computed at each rRESPA level.
+This factorization differs somewhat from that of Tuckerman et al., in that the barostat is only updated at the outermost rRESPA level, whereas Tuckerman's factorization requires splitting the pressure into pieces corresponding to the forces computed at each rRESPA level.
 In